Second presidency of Donald Trump: Worker safety

-Mass federal layoffs
+Mass federal layoffs and firings

 On February 13, Charles Ezell, acting director of the U.S. Office of Personnel Management, signed a directive instructing federal agencies to dismiss probationary employees—generally, federal workers who have held their jobs less than a year, or had been promoted into the excepted service during that time.
 Ezell told agencies to tell the fired employees that their performance was inadequate, and that they needed to cite no evidence.

 As of 12 May 2025, The New York Times tracked more than 58,000 confirmed cuts, more than 76,000 employee buyouts, and more than 149,000 other planned reductions; cuts total 12% of the 2.4 million civilian federal workers.
 As of 14 July 2025, CNN has tracked more than 128,000 workers laid off or targeted for layoffs.
 The administration took back some layoffs such as for bird flu and nuclear safety.

+In December 2025, the Office of Personnel Management launched the United States Tech Force, a two-year hiring initiative intended to recruit about 1,000 technologists (including AI engineers) for federal technology modernization projects across multiple agencies.

+Trump oversaw mass firings of federal workers at various agencies, many of them described as breaking with precedent or federal law and with the intent to replace them with workers more aligned with Trump's agenda.
+On January 24, 2025, less than a week into Trump's second presidency, he fired 17 independent inspectors general at federal agencies, which appeared to violate federal law that requires advance notice of dismissals to both chambers of congress with reasons given 30 days in advance.
+Trump also fired all Democratic but not Republican members of the Privacy and Civil Liberties Oversight Board, which would prevent the board from meeting quorum and functioning.
+Trump also fired members of the Equal Employment Opportunity Commission, National Labor Relations Board and 56 senior officials at USAID for allegedly attempting to thwart his priorities.